BOIPA/WooCommerce_plugin/readme.md

 6. Wait while plugin is uploaded to your server
 7. Add your merchant id and password on "Settings" page, and choose your payment solution
 8. Click "Activate Plugin" button

+For further instructions on how to install the plugin on WooCommerce please go to our Wiki [here](https://github.com/BOIPA/WooCommerce_plugin/wiki/Installation-of-BOIPA-Plugin-for-WooCommerce).
+Got a question?
+For UK support email ecommerce@BOIPA.com <ecommerce@boipa.com>

+For EU email support.emea@evopayments.com.